Edmonton’s Global Connectivity Advantage

 Jeff Bell is the Director of Research and Business Intelligence at Edmonton Global.
 His knowledge is a mile wide and an inch deep – and when a question arises, he enjoys digging deep into the data to provide solid defensible research that can inform strategy.
 His network includes a broad range of experts, so if he doesn’t have the answer, he knows where to get it.

-Reach out to Jeff with any interesting facts about our region’s global competitiveness that you’d like him to know about.
+Reach out to Jeff below with any interesting facts about our region’s global competitiveness that you’d like him to know about.